These are the Open Panels and Society Meetings that will be held under the 8th European Congress of Mathematics.

 |Open Access Panel||Thursday, 24 June 2021, 16:00 - 17:30 (CEST)|

 |LMS Society Meeting and Lecture||Tuesday, 22 June 2021, 17.30 - 18.30 (CEST)|

 Chair: Maria Teresa Gonzalez Cerveron

-During the first part of this session, Maria Gonzalez, the panel coordinator of the Mathematics panel will give an overview of the different funding schemes available, as well as of the evaluation process, in order to better understand the application one.
-This will be complemented by the testimonies of ERC grantees Stefanie Petermichl (CoG) and Ana Caraiani (StG).
+During the first part of this session, Maria Gonzalez, the panel coordinator of the Mathematics panel, will give an overview of the different funding schemes available, as well as of the evaluation process, in order to better understand the application process.
+This will be complemented by the personal experiences of ERC grantees Stefanie Petermichl (CoG) and Ana Caraiani (StG).